mbuboltz1024/ArnePilot/README.md

 * Right hand driving vehicles.
 * The driver facing camera is obstructed, covered, or damaged.

-The list above does not represent an exhaustive list of situations that may interfere with proper operation of openpilot components.
+The list above does not represent an exhaustive list of situations that may interfere with proper operation of moparpilot components.
 A driver should not rely on openpilot DM to assess their level of attention.

-User Data and comma Account
+User Data and Account
 ------

-By default, openpilot uploads the driving data to our servers.
-You can also access your data by pairing with the comma connect app ([iOS](https://apps.apple.com/us/app/comma-connect/id1456551889), [Android](https://play.google.com/store/apps/details?id=ai.comma.connect&hl=en_US)).
-We use your data to train better models and improve moparpilot for everyone.
+By default, MoparPilot does not upload your driving data to our servers.
+You also can not access your data with the comma connect app.
+We are currently working on a solution so you can upload and access your drives.

 moparpilot is open source software: the user is free to disable data collection if they wish to do so.